Home Loan Tax Benefits Under Section 24

-If you have taken a Home Loan, there are multiple ways in which you can claim tax deductions on the repayment; tax deduction up to Rs 2 lakh under Section 24 of the Income Tax (IT) Act being a very important one.
+If you have taken a Home Loan, there are multiple ways in which you can claim tax deductions on the repayment; tax deduction of up to Rs.2 lakh on interest paid on home loan under Section 24 of the Income Tax (IT) Act being a very important one.

 Section 24 deduction on home purchase

 Under Section 24, an individual who has taken a Home Loan for purchasing a residential property is eligible to claim a tax deduction on the interest component of the loan.
 If the borrower or his/her family resides at the purchased property, the maximum interest deduction can be up to Rs 2 lakh.

 If the purchased property is let out on rent, there is no limit on the interest deduction.
 You are allowed to claim 100% of the interest you have paid in a year to your Home Loan lender.

 Also, in case of joint Home Loans where both the individuals are also co-owners of the property, both the co-borrowers can claim interest deduction of up to Rs 2 lakh or 100% of the interest paid based on whether the property is self-occupied or let out on rent.